MicrosoftDocs/memdocs/sccm/desktop-analytics/troubleshooting.md

 #### DiagTrack service configuration
 <!--44,45,50-->
 If this check is successful, then the DiagTrack component is properly configured on the device.
+The minimum version required by Desktop Analytics is 10010586 (10.0.10586).

 Otherwise, it might display one of the following errors: